TobiasVanDyk/RPi-Pico1-Pico2-Applications/TouchMacroPadPico/Serial2PicoApp/Readme.md

 Serial2Pico is a configuration and control app for the PicoTouchLCD developed in Visual Studio 2022 C# .NET8

+Power Off and Restart configuration is complete L2->[Cfg]->[ROf], but because the Pico 2 does not have the Pico 1's RTC adding the two clock functions to that panel will be done at a later stage after the Pico 1 code has been updated.

 It can also list, copy, delete, rename, and view, files and folders in the SDCard and Flash memory folders using \*lf\*sdcardfolder or \*lf\*sdcardfolder+flashfolder.
 From the PC App use the two comboboxes in the Config tab to enter the folders or use / for the root.
 It can select the listed /folder/filename and delete or view the file content from the Comms tab.
 <br>Use for example from the PC App Send List:
 <br><\*lf\*> lists all flash files and all sdcard files